 By Kevin Beale

-With the advent of solutions (such as Amtelco’s miSecureMessages interactive smartphone paging solution) we are accessing on-call schedules, updating our statuses, and sending and receiving pages on our smartphones and tablets.
+With smartphone apps we are accessing on-call schedules, updating our statuses, and sending and receiving pages on our smartphones and tablets.
 When we receive pages, we are able to reply to the person sending the page, letting them know if we are able to respond or if they need to find another resource.
-What a concept, responding to a page and letting the person know we have received it!
+What a concept, responding to a page and letting the person know we have received it.
 No more sitting by a phone and waiting for a return call.
 Who would have thought it would someday be this easy?

 We are in the midst of a major shift in how we live and work.
 We will have less stress and will be more productive.
 We will be more responsive and will provide better service to our customers.
 We need only to embrace the change, break free from all those wires, and enjoy the ride.

 Kevin Beale is director of software research and development for Amtelco.